saksh248/Responsive-hospital-website-design/README.md

-PROJECT- Complete responsive hospital website design using html css and javascript
+Developed a dynamic and responsive hospital website using Html, Css, and JavaScript, ensuring user-friendly navigation